Logeswaran123/Udacity_Intel_Edge_AI/Computer_Pointer_Controller/README.md

 ## Running the App

-Change the device (-d) arguments for different hardwares.
+Change the device (-d) argument for different hardwares.

 - CPU